kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 To run this example, you should have set up [MySQL](http://dev.mysql.com/doc/mysql-getting-started/en/) and the [MySQL world](http://dev.mysql.com/doc/world-setup/en/world-setup-installation.html) example.

-One you have the SQL database loaded, you need to allow the MindmapsDB migration default user (username: `mindmaps`, password: `mindmaps`) access, which you can do with the following command from within the MySQL shell:
+Once you have the SQL database loaded, you need to allow the MindmapsDB migration default user (username: `mindmaps`, password: `mindmaps`) access, which you can do with the following command from within the MySQL shell:

 ```sql
 CREATE USER 'mindmaps'@'localhost' IDENTIFIED BY 'mindmaps';